AbelAlvarz/frontend_test/README.md

     command:
     npm install

+5. Please include a file .env.local and add the next VARIABLES EMAIL=youremail@gmail.com
+    EMAIL_PASS=yourpassword

+    need help with this? go to https://stackoverflow.com/questions/45478293/username-and-password-not-accepted-when-using-nodemailer

 5 Make sure you have Docker installed and running

     if not go to: https://docs.docker.com/engine/install/ to install it